Eddie McAshan: College career

 McAshan was noted for feats of great athleticism and composure.
 In 1972, Georgia Tech played Tennessee in Atlanta.
 McAshan had suffered a poor outing with 5 interceptions but one moment stood out in the game for Tech fans.
 Tech had finally put a drive together and made it to the UT 20 yard line.
 McAshan took the snap from center and dropped back to pass.
 As he was preparing to throw, a Tennessee defender pressed his throwing arm into his chest so McAshan switched the ball to his other hand and threw to an open tailback in the end zone.
 The tailback, who had given up on the play after seeing the almost sack, dropped the wide open touchdown.
 The game ended in a 34-3 loss for Georgia Tech.
 McAshan was also notorious for throwing interceptions, setting a GT record of 51 career interceptions, which was not broken until 2006 by Reggie Ball.

 In 1972, Bud Carson was fired from Georgia Tech and new head coach, Bill Fulcher and offensive coordinator, Steve Sloan, instituted a new offensive scheme to match the capabilities of the upcoming varsity players.
 McAshan and the offense slowly adapted to the new scheme under the patient encouragement of Steve Sloan.
 McAshan's football relationship, as was the same with his defensive colleagues, with new head coach Bill Fulcher was strained for the remainder of the season after this lopsided loss.
 The Tuesday before the final game of the 1972 season with the University of Georgia, McAshan asked Fulcher's secretary for four additional tickets so his family could attend the game in Athens.
 His secretary, following NCAA rules and denied the request.
 In protest, under the guidance of black city father's, McAshan skipped practice for the rest of the week.
 Fulcher suspended McAshan for the next two games, which were the Georgia loss and the Liberty Bowl victory over Iowa State.
 During the Liberty Bowl in Memphis, McAshan sat in a white limousine with Jesse Jackson right outside the stadium.
 McAshan was eventually kicked off the team by Fulcher and declared for the National Football League draft as a senior in 1972.
 Eddie McAshan finished his Georgia Tech career with 4,262 yards of offense, 35 total touchdowns, a 62.5% (20-12-1) winning percentage, and two bowl game appearances.

-Professional
+Professional career

-McAshan went on to be drafted by the New England Patriots in the 17th round as the 420th pick overall in the 1973 NFL Draft.
+McAshan went on to be drafted by the New England Patriots in the 17th round as the 420th pick overall in the 1973 NFL draft.
 He was eventually cut and he attempted a stint with the Jacksonville Sharks of the World Football League.
 He saw action during the 1974 season.

 McAshan returned to Georgia Tech and completed his degree in industrial management in 1979.